 Coins in use are: 1, 2 levs; 1, 2, 5, 10, 20, 50 stotinki (BG: стотинки, this is the plural form, the singular is stotinka)

-Please note that the 2-lev coin and the 2-lev banknote are currently in use simultaneously and both are legal tender.
-1-lev notes are no longer in use and are not accepted since 2016 as they have been replaced by the 1-lev coin.
+Please note that the 2-lev banknote is not accepted from 1 January 2021, only the coin remains in use.
+1-lev notes are no longer in use either and are not accepted since 2016 as they have been replaced by the 1-lev coin.

 It is advised to have some levs upon arriving in Bulgaria.
 However, buying most of the levs for your trip in Bulgaria can save you some money.
 You will get much better rates in Bulgaria, especially if you have euros, British pounds or US dollars.